-Stafford loans.
-4 Much of this aid has been provided on the basis of the difference between a student's cost of attendance and an estimate of the ability of the student and the student's family to pay these costs, called the expected family contribution (EFC).
+Financial assistance to help students and families pay for postsecondary education has been provided for many years through student grant and loan programs authorized under Title IV of the Higher Education Act of 1965, as amended.
+Examples of these programs include Pell Grants for low-income students, PLUS loans to parents and graduate students, and Stafford loans.5 Much of this aid has been provided on the basis of the difference between a student's cost of attendance and an estimate of the ability of the student and the student's family to pay these costs, called the expected family contribution (EFC).
 The EFC is calculated based on information provided by students and parents on the Free Application for Federal Student Aid (FAFSA).
-Statutory definitions establish the criteria that students must meet to be considered independent of their parents for the purpose of financial aid, and statutory formulas establish the share of income and assets that are expected to be available for the student's education.5 In fiscal year 2005, the Department of Education made approximately \$14 billion in grants, and title IV lending programs made available another \$57 billion in loan assistance.
-Title IV also authorizes programs funded by the federal government and administered by participating higher education institutions, including the Supplemental Educational Opportunity Grant (SEOG), Perkins loans, and federal workstudy aid, collectively known as campus-based aid.
-Table 1 provides brief descriptions of the title IV programs that we reviewed in our 2005 report and includes two programs-Academic Competitiveness Grants and National Science and Mathematics Access to Retain Talent Grants-that were created since that report was issued.6
+Federal law establishes the criteria that students must meet to be considered independent of their parents for the purpose of financial aid and the share of family and student income and assets that are expected to be available for the student's education.
+6 In fiscal year 2007, the Department of Education made available approximately \$15 billion in grants and another \$65 billion in Title IV loan assistance.
+Title IV also authorizes programs funded by the federal government and administered by participating higher education institutions, including the Supplemental Educational Opportunity Grant

-4Consolidation loans are also authorized under title IV.
+5Consolidation loans are also authorized under Title IV.
 These loans allow borrowers to combine multiple student loans, possibly from different lenders and from different loan programs, into a single new loan with extended repayment periods.
 Because consolidation loans do not generally result in an increase in loan principal, they are not addressed in this testimony.

-5To be classified as an independent student for the purpose of receiving title IV financial aid, students must meet one of the following criteria: (1) be a veteran of the armed services, (2) be age 24 years or older by December 31st of the award year, (3) be married, (4) be enrolled in a graduate or professional education program, (5) have legal dependents other than a spouse, or (6) be an orphan or ward of the court.
-Financial aid administrators may also classify students as independent through the exercise of their professional judgment.
+6To be classified as an independent student for the purpose of receiving Title IV financial aid, students must meet one of the following criteria: (1) be a veteran of the armed services, (2) be age 24 years or older by December 31st of the award year, (3) be married, (4) be enrolled in a graduate or professional education program, (5) have legal dependents other than a spouse, or (6) be an orphan or ward of the court.
+Financial aid administrators may also classify students as independent through the exercise of their professional judgment for other unusual circumstances.